udexon/SMMP/Graph:Note.md

 PGDB can be used to evaluate talents and their availability for short term projects -- the most useful information for free software / open source or commercial project management.

-With Graph:Note, we can create a local text file in a Unix system and add the following information to GitHub repositories:
+With Graph:Note, we can create a local text file in a Unix system and add the following information concerning GitHub repositories:

 ```
 GitHubURL:: GitHub URL